JayWood/the-seo-framework/readme.txt

 	* Massively improved LD-json script generation time by adding more layers of cache and exchanging heavy operations for more efficient ones.
 	* Metabox setting tabs no longer rely on WordPress Core admin navigation tabs.
 	* JavaScript caching and advanced optimizations for better browser performance through Google Closure Compiler.
+	* Description excerpt generation exceeding words calculation.
 * **Improved:**
 	/
+	* The SEO Bar's now more reliable in its data.
 	* The SEO Bar hover balloon translations, **"but"** now can't show up twice, and is instead replaced with **"and"**.
 E.g. "But the blog isn't set to public.
 And there are no posts..."
 	* The SEO Bar buttons are now converted to placeholder hyperlinks.
 	* The SEO Bar's text is now easier on the eyes due to added text-shadow.
 	* The SEO Bar's hover balloon is now aligned with its bar on Posts and Pages overview and to column in Term overview.
+	* The Custom Home Page Title JavaScript placeholder now updates to default when the Tagline is emptied.
 	* Translations with multiple variable strings can now safely be translated and switched around.
 	* LD+Json transient is also flushed on change within the SEO Settings page when the home page is a blog.
 	* Robots tag generation time.